pedr0sorio/real-time-eeg-processing-display/README.md

 **Figure 2** - Processing and display pipeline.

+It was also within the scope of this project to use our acquistion, processing and display solution to test the output signals from various types of EEG electrodes.
+We tested several types of electrodes and, inclusively, created our own electrodes which were 3D printed with a conductive polymer.
+See designs in repository [3d-printed-eeg-electrodes].

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.)

    [Diogo Antunes]: <https://github.com/>